annogram/bottymcbotterson/README.md

 # BottyMcBotterson

-A discord bot to manage my discord servers, also serves as learnings and showings for my haskell language training
+A discord bot to collect useful information on my discord servers, also serves as learnings and showings for my haskell language training.

+To add this bot to your own server use the following [link](https://discordapp.com/oauth2/authorize?client_id=348437835382259723&scope=bot&permissions=350272) (minimum permissions are given for functionality)

 ## Features